zbw/folio-delete-instances/README.md

 # Disclaimer

-Use the delete script with extrem caution!
+Use the delete script with extreme caution!
 Once called and confirmed, all instances listed in the input file, including their holdings, items, and relations will be **deleted** in the given tenant.

 # Use